 Conversion Rate (%) = Subscriptions/ Potential Subscriptions *100

-Drop off rate helps the business owners to study in-depth about the user experience as it shows a behavior map indicating the percentage of users leaving during each and every step of the conversion funnel.
+Drop-off rate helps the business owners to study in-depth the user experience as it shows a behavior map indicating the percentage of users leaving during each and every step of the conversion funnel.
 This helps to identify the main areas or causes of user dissatisfaction and confusion so as to improve the UX.

 c.
 Single Usability Metric (SUM): While the analytics can provide you the necessary information about where and how many customers left your conversion funnel, it doesn’t tell you the problems or errors in your UX to help you improve it.
 In order to have a deep understanding of the problems or errors in the entire UX process, it is important that you have enough information about the same.

 This metric measures the time spent by the user on completing the task, the success rate, satisfaction rate as well as error counts.
 This metric is summated and standardized in form, reflecting the overall usability score of your product.
 It is best used when you compare the different versions of your product or perform the A/B testing of the product.